 But the new policy banned all Alexa advertising that used her voice, referred to Alexa, or imitated Alexa’s interactions, leaving few acceptable venues for ads.
-This caused a halt in the monetization of Echo.
+This caused a halt in the monetization of the Echo.

 Organic Search Ranking is Key to Getting Traction on Echo

 Although Amazon ratcheted down on Alexa advertising, brands can still leverage their Amazon Marketing Services ad spends to improve Alexa visibility.

 By identifying successful keywords from AMS campaigns and weaving them back into product page content, companies can lift their products’ rankings in organic search.

 And because Alexa uses organic search ranking to select products to offer voice shoppers, AMS campaigns still contribute to success on Amazon Echo.

 While Amazon prioritizes user experience over monetization, brands can win on Alexa by paying attention to keyword-optimized content.

 Most industry experts expect Amazon to roll out advertising on the Echo eventually, so brands should consider honing their general Amazon advertising strategies while they wait.

 Editor’s Note: On September 5, 2018, Amazon rebranded its advertising platform.
 Amazon Marketing Services changed to Amazon Advertising and Amazon Advertising Platform changed to Amazon DSP, among other changes.
 This blog post was changed on October 5, 2018 to reflect those changes.